Rules and Regulations

 Campsites: April 2 at 9am Atlantic Time, by phone or online

-Group camping sites: May 1 through a local DNR office only
+Group camping sites: May 1 through a local Department of Lands and Forestry office only

 Arriving at a self-registration park